Apologizing For Nothing Is My Autistic Burnout Warning Sign

 "I'm sorry I don't talk to Grandad as often."

-I'm in autistic burnout.
+My family doesn't understand that I'm burnout and have been for the past 5 years.
 I'm minimizing small talk for that exact reason.

-This is one of my warning signs that I'm about to shutdown.
-When I start people-pleasing to avoid conflict, my masking reserves are nearly empty.
+This is one of my warning signs that I'm about to have another shutdown.
+When I start people-pleasing to avoid conflict, my masking reserves are nearly empty to mask any more to begin with.

 I do it quickly, often without thinking.
 I know it'll calm her down, which will lead to less conflict = less masking = less exhaustion.